Unleash/unleash/docs/addons/teams.md

 #### Tags

-Microsoft teams's income webhooks are channel specific.
+Microsoft teams's incoming webhooks are channel specific.
 You will be able to create multiple addons to support messaging on multiple channels.